CSTU-yqy/Look-through-company-inetrnal-value-via-public-information/README.md

 ## HOW BAD NEWS WORKS?

-Inspired by incredible work by Calomiris C W & Mamaysky H(2019), I guess I could classifying bad news using unsupervised learning method and infer topics by drawing word clouds.
+Inspired by the incredible work of Calomiris C W & Mamaysky H (2019), I guess I could classify bad news using unsupervised learning methods and infer topics by drawing word clouds.

 ### cluster result

 ![picture 6](./reports/figures/cluster%20result.png)

-It can be seen that although the number of negative news is large, it still shows a trend of gathering in the top 9 categories.
-I can't directly show what each type of negative topic is before our paper is finished, but it can be clearly seen that although there are various types of negative news, their classification is actually very small.
+It can be seen that although the number of negative news items is large, it still shows a trend of gathering in the top 9 categories.
+Before our paper is finished, I can't directly show what each type of negative topic is, but it can clearly be seen that although there are various types of negative news, their classification is actually very small.

-Now I have different types of bad news and different types of company metrics, I could do something cool.
-Maybe I could answer the question---"Bad news can bring inforamtion gain but how does it work?"
+Now that I have different types of bad news and different types of company metrics, I could do something cool.
+Maybe I could answer the question: "Bad news can bring information gain but how does it work?"

-I believe that negative news is the information leakage of the deterioration of the microscopic situation of the enterprise, so different types of negative news represent the deterioration path of the enterprise in different ways, it should appear that the measurement indicators of different aspects of the enterprise have good feedback on the indicators based on the synthesis of negative news.
-However, their sensitivities will vary due to different pathways of action
+I believe that negative news is the information leakage of the deterioration of the microscopic situation of the enterprise.
+Different types of negative news represent the deterioration path of the enterprise in different ways.
+Based on our hypothesis, it should appear that the measurement indicators of different aspects of the enterprise have good feedback on the indicators based on the synthesis of negative news.
+However, their sensitivities will vary due to different pathways of action.

 ### Statistical test results